ce-castro/dhcatolico/wp-content/plugins/wordpress-popup/readme.txt

 - Fix: Schedule does not follow the relevant Timezone
 - Fix: Wildcard does not work well
 - Fix: `Never end the schedule` option issue

-= 7.4.11 ( 2021-12-22 ) =

-- Enhance: Plugin icon
-- Fix: Some Visibility conditions are not working with Static Cache

-= 7.4.10 ( 2021-12-06 ) =

-- Fix: Fatal error - Call to undefined method Hustle_SShare_Model::get_settings()

-= 7.4.9 ( 2021-12-06 ) =

-- New: In-plugin tutorials
-- Enhance: Change modules order to by date instead of by name
-- Enhance: Support field shortcodes in automated e-mail subject
-- Enhance: Properly displaying modules with static cache enabled (use HUSTLE_STATIC_CACHE_ENABLED constant)
-- Enhance: Support "wd_hustle" shortcodes in the AJAX request
-- Enhance: White labeling support
-- Fix: User IP detection when Cloudflare is used
-- Fix: Get Response integration doesn't work with name field
-- Fix: Scroll percentages for slide-ins not working as expected
-- Fix: Hustle module doesn't work properly if it's inserted in Elementor Lightbox Element
-- Fix: Duplicate fields in MailerLite
-- Fix: Hero image is showing when custom branding image is empty
-- Fix: Firefox color picker doesn't show preview color on change
-- Fix: Constant Schedule set everyday over a 2 day period doesn't work
-- Fix: Imported json showing wrong error message when "upload" folder is not writable
-- Fix: Slide In width in %
-- Fix: Use proper Custom CSS selectors for Stacked layout
-- Fix: Conflict with Front-End Manager
-- Fix: Browser's selectors display as usual when High Contrast Mode is enabled

-= 7.4.8 ( 2021-11-03 ) =

-- Enhance: White labeling support

 [Changelog for previous versions](https://wpmudev.com/project/hustle/#view-changelog).